nolanar/rs-active-learning/README.md

  ```

 ### `datareader.py`
 Contains a utility class for getting rating and nym data.

+Change the uncommented `blc_data` at the top of the config section to select which BLC generated data (nyms, V, Utilde etc.) is used.